golaphazi/hazi-js-extention/README.md

 Check out the [release notes]()

 ## License
-NextJs Framework have two different version.
+HaziJs Framework have two different version.
 Free version has limited features and offers only admin option panel feature.
 This framework is licensed 100% GPL.